 Civil Engineering is about the creation, improvement and protection of the environments we live in.

 This specialisation gives you the chance to see how you can shape the world we live in.
-In topics with an environmental focus, you will learn how to design, develop and evaluate structures, equipment and systems to provide practical solutions to problems caused by increasing consumption and waste.
+For example in topics with an environmental focus, you will learn how to design, develop and evaluate structures, equipment and systems to provide practical solutions to problems caused by increasing consumption and waste.

 Some of the topics you can study within Civil Engineering include:

 - Transportation Engineering